wolfofRome/Unity2D-Pixel-Puzzle-Game/README.md

 - Add idle Animation (Rewrite the Player Movement)
 - Dialogue System (Only one-to-one dialogue with one text line)
+- AI enemy (A* algorithm)
+- Bag System

 2020/11/01

-- Add Audio (bgm with nocopyright)
+- Add Audio (bgm with nocopyright) & Part of the game sounds
+- Lighting effect
+- Door control

 ## 4. References